wowrj/rjzhu.github.io/content/authors/admin/_index.md

     url: https://www.bu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Hi, I am Rnejie Zhu (朱 仁杰), a PhD student in Chemistry at Boston University.
+bio: Hi, I am Renjie Zhu (朱 仁杰), a PhD student in Chemistry at Boston University.
 I received my Bachelor of Science degree in Chemistry from East China Normal University in 2025, where I spent four unforgettable and rewarding years.
 My given name shares the same Chinese characters as Di Renjie, a legendary detective figure.
 Therefore, I want to become a “detective” in the scientific world, using computational approaches to uncover the hidden mechanisms underlying chemical and biological systems.

 # Interests to show in About widget
 interests: